Andy963/chatgpt_telegram_bot/README.md

 - multi language voice message support (azure TTS)
 - picture ocr and translate, summary, tell story joke etc.
 - if you are not satisfied with gpt-3.5 answer, you can use ask new bing.
+- parse a url link(only summary the text for now)

 ## Bot commands